Canonical bases and higher representation theory: Pre-canonical structures

 We can call a morphism $M\to N(i)$ a morphism of degree $i$.
 As in \cite{KLI}, we'll let $\HOM(M,N)\cong \oplus_{i\in \Z} \Hom(M,N(i))$; we call elements of this space {\bf degraded morphisms}.
 The reader might prefer to think of the {\bf degraded category} $\mathcal{C}_\Z$ with the same objects as $\mathcal{C}$ and morphisms given by $\HOM(M,N)$ as graded $\K$-vector spaces, but it is usually more convenient to work with $\mathcal{C}$.

-We'll call an a graded $\K$-algebra $A$ equipped with anti-automorphism $\gamma\colon A\to A$ an {\bf humorous} if \begin{itemize} \item Each graded piece of $A$ is finite dimensional, and the grades that appear in $A$ are bounded below. \item Every indecomposable graded $A$-module is absolutely indecomposable. \item The anti-automorphism $\gamma\colon A\to A$ preserves at least one primitive idempotent in each isomorphism class. \end{itemize}

-\begin{lemma} A category (with additional data) is humorous if and only if it is equivalent to the category of finitely generated projective graded left modules over a humorous $\K$-algebra $A$ with morphisms given by homogeneous maps of degree 0.

-In this case, the humorous structure is given by: \begin{itemize} \item The grading shift $M(i)$ is the same module as $M$ with all gradings decreased by $i$. \item The duality $\circledast$ is given by $M^\circledast=\operatorname{HOM}_A(M,A)$ with the anti-automorphism $\gamma$ used to switch this right module to a left module. \end{itemize} \end{lemma} \begin{proof} Most of this proof is simply applying definitions, so we will only give a sketch.
+\begin{lemma} A category (with additional data) is humorous if and only if it is equivalent to the category of finitely generated projective graded left modules over a graded $\K$-algebra $A$ with morphisms given by homogeneous maps of degree 0, with: \begin{itemize} \item Each graded piece of $A$ is finite dimensional, and the grades that appear in $A$ are bounded below. \item Every indecomposable graded $A$-module is absolutely indecomposable. \item There is an anti-automorphism $\gamma\colon A\to A$ which preserves at least one primitive idempotent in each isomorphism class. \end{itemize} In this case, the humorous structure is given by: \begin{itemize} \item The grading shift $M(i)$ is the same module as $M$ with all gradings decreased by $i$. \item The duality $\circledast$ is given by $M^\circledast=\operatorname{HOM}_A(M,A)$ with the anti-automorphism $\gamma$ used to switch this right module to a left module. \end{itemize} \end{lemma} \begin{proof} Most of this proof is simply applying definitions, so we will only give a sketch.
 First, let $\mathcal{C}$ be a humorous category; this contains a self-dual object $O$ in which every indecomposable module appears as a summand with multiplicity 1.
-The algebra $A$ is the opposite algebra of graded endomorphisms of $O$, that is $A^{op}\cong \HOM_{\mathcal{C} }(O,O)$, with the equivalence given by $M\mapsto \HOM_{\mathcal{C} }(O,M)$.
+The algebra $A$ is the opposite algebra of graded endomorphisms of $O$, that is $A^{op}\cong \HOM_{\mathcal{C} }(O,O)$, with the isomorphism given by $M\mapsto \HOM_{\mathcal{C} }(O,M)$.
 Commutation with grading shift is clear.
 Of course, so this shows the commutation with duality.
 The anti-involution $\gamma$ is induced by any isomorphism $O\cong O^\circledast$; this must preserve each primitive idempotent since there is only one in each isomorphism class.

 Now, assume that $A$ is a $\K$-algebra satisfying our conditions.
 Its category of representations is Krull-Schmidt and has finitely many indecomposables (up to shift) since $A_0$ is finite dimensional.
 Since every projective module is a summand of $A^{\oplus n}$, we have that the finiteness of Hom spaces between projectives follows from the finiteness of the grades of $A$.